 My dad was a Filipino martial artist (FMA Guru and 8th degree black belt Okinawan Shorin-Ryu Karate) and Manghihilot³.
 At a young age, I learned arnis4, kata5, and hilot--the keys to knowing how the body can get hurt, and how to heal the pain.
 He taught me about the various types of oils used in his healing practice.
 These bottles were prepared in ritual with specific intentions, and became the foundation for Herbalaria.

 - A Katuuran is a Visayan shaman & priestess.
 I serve the people’s healing needs under the guidance and tutelage of my spiritual sponsor and Ancestor, Apong Mansanat, along with an extensive Spirit Counsel.
+DO NOT APPROPRIATE THIS NAME WITHOUT SHAMANIC DUE PROCESS.

 - An albularya (or arbolaryo) is a traditional folk herbalist and spiritual healer using a combination of modalities including prayers, ritual, diagnostic readings, smudging, Ancestral communication, and mediumship to achieve a certain goal for the recipient.